Can SafeView be a replacement for ethidium bromide? Can I do gel extraction with it?

 Safe-Green has Excitation Wavelength of 490nm and Emission Wavelength of 525nm, and its sensitivity range is between 0.2-0.6ng.

 Safe-Red has Excitation Wavelength of 540nm and Emission Wavelength of 630nm, and its sensitivity range is between 0.3-0.8ng.

 Safe-White has Excitation Wavelength of 370nm and Emission Wavelength of 470nm, and its sensitivity range is between 0.2-0.5ng.

 SafeView Classic emits green fluorescence when bound to dsDNA and ssDNA and red fluorescence when bound to RNA.
 This stain has one excitation (490 nm) and two emission spectra (520 nm and 635 nm) and the sensitivity range is between 0.1-0.3ng.

-SafeView Plus has Excitation Wavelength of 490nm and Emission Wavelength of 525nm and the its sensitivity is range between 0.05-0.1ng
+SafeView Plus has Excitation Wavelength of 490nm and Emission Wavelength of 525nm and its sensitivity range is between 0.05-0.1ng.

 Can SafeView products be used post-stain?

 Only SafeView Plus (G468) should be used in a post stain.
 SafeView classic and Safe Stains are not designed for post-staining.
 SafeView Classic must be added to the gel and the running buffer prior to the loading of the samples.
 Safe-(Red, Green and White) stains must be added to the sample before loading it to the gel.

 Why is the EtBr signal stronger in the pictures when I compare SafeView with EtBr?